The Safest and Most Dangerous Places in Grass Range, MT: Crime Maps and Statistics

 Is Grass Range, MT Safe?

-The C- grade indicates that the rate of crime is slightly higher than that of the average US city.
-Grass Range ranks in the 32nd percentile for safety, meaning it is safer than 32% of cities but less safe than 68%.
-This analysis applies only to Grass Range's official city boundaries.
+The C- overall grade blends the violent, property, and other grades shown above into one measure, set against the average US city, where Grass Range's combined rate is slightly higher than the norm.
+Grass Range sits in the 32nd percentile, ahead of 32% of cities and behind 68%.
+The grade covers only Grass Range's official city boundaries.
 See the table below for nearby cities.

-The crime rate in Grass Range is 31.14 per 1,000 residents in the typical year.
-Grass Range Residents generally consider the central part of the city to be the safest.
-Your chance of being a victim of crime in Grass Range varies by neighborhood - ranging from 1 in 18 in the northeast neighborhoods to 1 in 35 in the central.
+The overall crime rate in Grass Range is 31.14 per 1,000 residents in a typical year.
+Residents generally consider the central part of the city the safest.
+Your chance of being a victim ranges from 1 in 18 in the northeast neighborhoods to 1 in 35 in the central.

-When looking at total crime counts (rather than per capita rates), the south parts of Grass Range, MT see the most incidents - about 4 per year.
-In contrast, the north part of the city has the fewest, with approximately 0 crimes annually.
+Counting total incidents instead of per-capita rates, the south parts of Grass Range, MT report the most crime, about 4 cases per year.
+The north part reports the fewest, around 0 per year.

 The Cost of Crime™ in Grass Range, MT

-The total projected cost of crime in Grass Range for 2025 is $251,823.
-This translates to approximately $545 per resident and $1,156 per household.
-On average, crime-related costs account for 1.6% of the median household income in Grass Range.
-These figures reflect only tangible costs, which include the following:
+Across all crime types, the projected cost of crime in Grass Range for 2025 is $251,823, about $545 per resident and $1,156 per household.
+That equals 1.6% of the median household income.
+These figures cover tangible costs, which include:

 1. Criminal justice system costs (law enforcement, courts, and imprisonment): 56.5%